DaniSald/programming-challenge-april21/app/README.md

 - React Router DOM
 - axios

+React offers a lot of paradigms that makes building interfaces easier, such as components, states, life cycles and props.
+React also provides jsx and css support, so React components are similar to pure HTML files.

+The React Router DOM framework provides a simple abstraction that maps our Components to our browser routes, helping us on changing pages.

+The axios api handler provides functions to access and fetch data from apis.

 ## Steps

 1. Create the enviroment variables file `.env` in the `/app` directory.
 There is a `.env.sample` file that you can rely on.